kihayu/wp-api-swaggerui/README.md

 ## Guide

-If you need help undesrtadning any of of the parameters used on this documentation, please refer to [Swagger Documentation](https://swagger.io/docs/specification/basic-structure/).
+If you need help understanding any of the parameters used on this documentation, please refer to [Swagger Documentation](https://swagger.io/docs/specification/basic-structure/).
 Here is some useful links:
 - [Adding Examples](https://swagger.io/docs/specification/adding-examples/)
 - [Describing Responses](https://swagger.io/docs/specification/describing-responses/)